Introduction

 Hot temperatures can damage plants in your entire greenhouse.

 It is a common practice in hot countries and during hot seasons.
-Greenhouse shading also helps to reduce water loss through evaporation.

-How shade cloth can increase plant production?
+How can shade cloth increase plant production?

-Research in the field has actually demonstrated how it may enhance photosynthesis, particularly during hot seasons.
-The idea seems counter-intuitive.
+Research has demonstrated how it may enhance photosynthesis, particularly during hot seasons.

-In a shade house, a shade screen is used on the top which protects plants from too much sunlight.
-It also allows air to circulate which prevents the leaves from overheating.
+In a shade house, a shade screen is used on top, which protects plants from too much sunlight.

 As a result, it helps the plants to produce more food and grow faster.